 The content of informed consent form is given in Box 1.
 The written informed consent form was in English, Hindi and Punjabi Languages.
 A structured AV consent module was followed to ensure that all the components of the informed consent were covered.
 All the contents were given equal importance while explaining to the prospective subjects.
 Adequate time was given for the discussion and settling the queries.
 Information was given in most understandable language.
 In case of illiterate subjects AV consenting was done in the presence of impartial witness.
 Consent form was signed by the parents/guardians/LAR under AV recording and a copy of ICF was given to the participant for records.
+Study investigators were trained for the AV consenting process and they remained throughout the trial.

+Data source and analysis

+Data were extracted from the archived trial database.
+Audio-video recordings were first transcribed in local language and then translated in English.
+Since this was qualitative data, hence, thematic analysis of the translated text was done manually by the study investigators (MG and JPT).
+Documentation of the process of AV consent, queries raised by the participants and responses by the investigator was also done.
+Socio-demographic characteristics of the participants were summarized using percentages.

 Results

-Out of 155 subjects who were contacted to be a part of the study, 105 expressed initial willingness to be a part of the study.
-Among those 105 subjects, all of them agreed to undergo AV informed consent, out of which 100 were finally enrolled into the study. , Table 1 describes the content of the AV informed content process along with its detailed description.
-Table 2 describes the queries raised by the subjects’ parents and the point wise reply given by the author during the AV informed consenting process.
+Table 1, describes the content of the AV informed content process along with its detailed description.
+Out of 155 subjects (infants accompanied by parents) who were contacted to be a part of the study, 105 expressed initial willingness to be a part of the study.
+Among those 105 subjects, all of them agreed to undergo AV informed consent, out of which 100 (95.2%) were finally enrolled into the study.
+Of them, more than half (58%) of the infants were males, three-fourth (76%) coming from rural areas with annual household income ranging from INR 12,000 - 4, 80, 000.
+The infant was accompanied by father and mother in 65% of cases and only mother in 31% of them, majority of them were housewives (57%).
+Nearly 62% of the parents who accompanied the subject were educated upto matriculation.

+Out of 100, 55 (55%) subjects’ parents had asked any query.
+A total of 105 queries were raised with 27 (27%) asking only one query each, 12 (12%) asking two queries, another 12 (12%) had three queries, two (02%) had four queries and two (02%) of them even asked five queries each.
+Majority of the queries were around where to consult in case of any emergency (22/105, 21%), risks to the baby as a result of the vaccine (20/105, 19%), vaccination schedule and any change in the schedule (15/105, 14%), and what if I had to go out of the city (10/75, 9.5%).
+Some of them also had questions on the financial implications of enrolling into the study and whether they can avail private hospital care as well about the study procedures and what are the results of the trial till yet.
+Table 2 describes some of the queries raised by the subjects’ parents and the point wise reply given by the author during the AV informed consenting process.
+All the participants were informed about study procedures of the trial including number of visits required, when follow up was required, related adverse events etc., and given free chance to agree or disagree to participate in this study.

 Discussion